BLyndon/bayesian_methods/docs/_posts/2020-07-29-variational_inference.md

 As we made no assumptions about $$q$$ so far, the true free energy $$F$$ is always a lower bound for the variational free energy $$F_q$$.

-With help of the prior knowledge from physics we circumvented the less obvious transformation of $$p(x)$$ to an expecation value followed by the application of Jenson's inequality.
-In addition the tedious calculation for the gap was also skipped.
+With help of the prior knowledge from physics we circumvented the less obvious transformation of $$p(x)$$ to an expectation value followed by the application of Jenson's inequality.
+In addition, the tedious calculation for the gap was also skipped.